History of Tajikistan: The Sassanids, Hephthalites, and Gokturks (224–710)

-The Sassanids once controlled much of what is now Tajikistan, but lost the territory to the Hephthalites (possibly also of Iranian descent) during the time of Peroz I.
+The Sassanids once controlled much of what is now Tajikistan, but lost the territory to the Hephthalites (possibly also of Iranian descent) during the reign of Peroz I.

-They created a powerful empire that succeeded in making Iran a tributary state around 483–485.
-Shah of Persia Peroz fought three wars with Hephthalites.
-During the first war he was captured by Hephthalite army and later was released after Byzantine emperor paid a ransom for him.
-During the second war Peroz was captured again and was released after paying a huge contribution to the Hephthalite king.
-During the third war Peroz was killed.
+The Hephthalites created a powerful empire that succeeded in making Iran a tributary state around 483–485.
+Peroz, the Shah of Persia, fought three wars against the Hephthalites.
+During the first war, he was captured by the Hephthalite army and later released after the Byzantine emperor paid a ransom for him.
+During the second war, Peroz was captured again and was released after paying a huge contribution to the Hephthalite king.
+During the third war, Peroz was killed.
 The Hephthalites were subjugated in 565 by a combination of Sassanid and Kök-Turk forces.
-Subsequently, present Tajikistan was ruled by Göktürks and Sassanids, however when the Sassanid Empire fell the Turks kept control of Tajikistan but they later lost it to the Tang dynasty, however, they later managed to take control of Tajikistan once again, only to lose it to the Arabs in 710.
+Subsequently, present-day Tajikistan was ruled by the Göktürks and the Sassanids.
+However, when the Sassanid Empire fell, the Turks kept control of Tajikistan, but later lost it to the Tang dynasty.
+They later managed to regain control of Tajikistan once again, only to lose it to the Arabs in 710.